-We’re running some ads on Facebook to subscribers of the MarTech Blog newsletter to also join our community on Facebook.
+We’re running some ads on Facebook to subscribers of Martech Zone newsletter to also join our community on Facebook.
 To do this, we exported the subscribers from our email list that were most active and created a group in Facebook to target them specifically.
 One of the first ads I designed was an image that displayed many of our infographics as that’s always a focus for our readers… but it was disapproved instantly because it had too much text.

 Even after I reduced the bottom text, it still picked up the text within the infographics and disapproved it.
 This is quite bizarre… the text isn’t actually any message, it’s just the aesthetic.
 I can understand if I had a huge BUY NOW text overlay.
 That would be both distracting and wouldn’t allow the image to be what it’s really about, an accent to the title and description.

 So, I updated the image to this one: